AI-School-F5-P2/NLP-YouTube-Grupo1/README.md

 Data preprocessing tasks, including tokenization, stop word removal, and lemmatization, will be performed to prepare the data for modeling.

 ### Model Choice
-We employed different NLP models such as AdaBoost, GradientBoost, RandomForest, Logistic Regression, LGB, KNN but we finally decided to go with the one that gaves us the best and most efficient results and that was MultinomiaNB.
+We employed different Machine Learning algorithms such as AdaBoost, GradientBoost, RandomForest, Logistic Regression, LGB, KNN but we finally decided to go with the one that gaves us the best and most efficient results: MultinomiaNB.

 ### Training and Evaluation
 The model was trained on the collected dataset, and its performance will be evaluated using various metrics, ensuring it generalizes well to new comments.

 ### Deployment
-The model was deployed in a production environment, potentially leveraging cloud services for scalability and integration with YouTube's comment system.
+The model was deployed in a production environment, leveraging cloud services for scalability and integration with YouTube's comment system.

 ## Repository Structure